 The regulations on nonconforming uses and other nonconformities in § 60-420 E shall apply in the Form-Based District, except where this Article VIII specifies otherwise.
-An enlargement or alteration of a building, the cost of which is greater than 50% of the value of the building, is considered a major addition, and the entire building shall be required to comply with this Article VIII.
+An enlargement or alteration to the exterior of a building, the cost of which is greater than 50% of the value of the building, is considered a major addition, and the entire building shall be required to comply with this Article VIII.
 Architectural regulations for alterations and/or additions are found in § 920 C.(3).
+The value of the building shall be based on the Town of New Castle assessed value, or the applicant may elect to pay for an independent appraisal.